mbabynames search ✿

 Jordan George

-"noble and strong" (Jordan) meets "farmer" (George).
+"to flow down" (Jordan) meets "farmer" (George).
 The combination reads as complete.
 Neither name overshadows the other.
 Jordan ends on a nasal sound.
 George's opening G avoids any muddiness.

 Jordan Troy